For those who wear Stoic armor against the world of Absurd,

 Glossary of terms

-9. The study of being and existence.
-Discussed in Heidegger, M. (1927).
-Being and Time
+9. The philosophical study of being and existence.
+See Martin Heidegger, Being and Time (1927 CE).

 15. Greek for “excellence” or “virtue,” it denotes the highest human potential through rational and moral action.